|AFROTC Detachment 040

 No!
 Detachment 040 (LMU) has cadets from several schools in the southern California area, including Biola University, CSUDH, CSUF, CSULB, CSULA, Pepperdine, UCI, and several junior colleges.
-For a complete list of Det 040 cross-town schools, refer to the sidebar menu on the left side of the page.
+For a complete list of Det 040 cross-town schools, refer to the crosstown menu on the top of the page.

 I'm already a sophomore (or junior, or senior) in college.
 Can I still join AFROTC?

 The AFROTC program is designed to be completed in four years.
 Therefore, the simplest and most straightforward path through the program is to start AFROTC when you start your freshman year of college and to complete both the AFROTC requirements and your undergraduate degree together four years later.
 HOWEVER - variations on this path are possible.
 The most important information that we'll need to know is when you anticipate finishing the requirements for your undergraduate degree.
 Typically, if you have at least 2.5 years (5 semesters) remaining before you graduate, there's still time to do AFROTC.
 If you're unsure, please give us a call.
 The Det 040 cadre would be happy to speak with you about your specific situation!

 What do I need to do to join?